apache/asterixdb-site/download.md

 <div class="row">
 <div class="col-md-6" markdown="1">

+AsterixDB Source releases as a tarball/zip are available below.
-Feel free to browse and download the source of AsterixDB (and Hyracks) from our GitHub mirror.
+Feel free to browse and download the source tree of AsterixDB (and Hyracks) from our GitHub mirror.

 </div>